eReaders Ressources

 I was given an old Nook simple touch (from 2011).
 What I didn't like was that I couldn't do anything with it until I registered.
 And it took a while, because in 2018 Barnes and Nobles changed their system, and any Nook that hadn't been upgraded couldn't connect any more.
 To their credit, in 2024 the update file was still available from their website, so I was able to update the rom, make a fake registration, and go on with the Nook simple touch, which is a nice little machine.
 You can easily makes "shelves" to keep together some books.
 All in all very nice quality software, easy to use and very functionnal.
 As such it comes with about 240M space, but you can add a micro SD card to extend storage.

 The model no longer exists, but it certainly would drive me towards their newer models - priced the same as the kindle.
+The only thing I didn't like (and quite frankly, didn't understand!!!) is that you can't erase a book with the machine alone.

 [Top]